-Compared to ITE's office rates, the City's suburban office trip generation rates are 0.64 trips per ksf less in the AM peak hour and 0.68 trips per ksf less in the PM peak hour.
-Compared to ITE's R&D rates, Redwood City suburban rates are 0.31 trips per ksf less in the AM peak hour and 0.26 trips per ksf less in the PM peak hour.
-Although the suburban office is not located within immediate walking or biking distance to a Caltrain station, the suburban office has an effective Transportation Demand Management (TDM)

-program in place; this is likely why the suburban office trip generation rates are lower than ITE office and R&D rates.
+Compared to ITE's office rates, the City's suburban office trip generation rates are 0.6 trips per ksf less in the AM peak hour and

+0.7 trips per ksf less in the PM peak hour.
+Compared to ITE's R&D rates, Redwood City suburban rates are 0.26 trips per ksf less in the AM peak hour and 0.28 trips per ksf less in the PM peak hour.
+Although the suburban office is not located within immediate walking or biking distance to a Caltrain station, the suburban office has an effective Transportation Demand Management (TDM) program in place; this is likely why the suburban office trip generation rates are lower than ITE office and R&D rates.

-The City's downtown office trip generation rates are less than half of ITE's office rates in the AM peak hour (0.8 trips per ksf less) and approximately 55 percent less in the PM peak hour (0.82 trips per ksf less).
-Compared to ITE's R&D rates, the downtown office trip generation rates are approximately 40 percent less in both the AM (0.47 trips per ksf less) and PM (0.40 trips per ksf less) peak hours.
+The City's downtown office trip generation rates are approximately half of ITE's office rates in the AM peak hour (0.81 trips per ksf less) and in the PM peak hour (0.84 trips per ksf less).
+Compared to ITE's R&D rates, the downtown office trip generation rates are approximately 40 percent less in both the AM (0.47 trips per ksf less) and PM (0.42 trips per ksf less) peak hours.

-The percent difference between the City's suburban and downtown office vehicle trip generation rates is 20 percent for both the AM and PM peak hours.
-The downtown offices' proximity to transit and easy access to walking and biking, are likely contributors to the lower downtown office rates as compared to suburban officer rates.
+The percent difference between the City's suburban and downtown office vehicle trip generation rates is 20 percent for both the AM and

+PM peak hours.
+The downtown offices' proximity to transit and easy access to walking and biking, are likely contributors to the lower downtown office rates as compared to suburban office rates.